raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 \page

 ## Superior Spiritual Manifestations
 The superior manifestation is part of the spiritual swordsman's pinnacle of power.
-It is generally his most powerful ability, and represents the ultimate relevation of the nature of the swordsman's spiritual weapon.
+It is generally his most powerful ability, and represents the ultimate revelation of the nature of the swordsman's spiritual weapon.

 You can choose one superior manifestation beginning at 7th level, and it evolves to advanced superior manifestation at 14th level, and to perfect superior manifestation at 20th level.
 The superior manifestation counts toward your spiritual manifestations limit.